chr-krenn/chr-krenn-fhj-ws2016-sd14-pse/README.md

 ## Integration tests

 The projects maven file includes integration tests inside the profile integration-tests, which is activated by default.
 Deactivate it via -P-integration-tests, if you do not want to run integration tests.
+All integration tests must have the naming suffix `IntegrationTest`.

 ###Database tests